KarelKubat/gtpl/fragments/README.md

 `gtpl` is a generic (Go-style) template parser that allows one to expand templates. `gtpl` prepares a number of handy functions that can be used in your templates, such as: maps management, lists, types.

 I wrote `gtpl` because in some situations I have configuration files with a lot of boilerplate and just small variants for different cases.
-Typing out such configuration files is
+Typing out such configuration files is:

 - Toily, who wants to type almost the same thing 100 times.
 - Error prone, what if you forget just one field in a sub-block.
 - Hard to maintain, what if a sub-block suddenly needs another field.
 You need to go back and add that field to a hundred already existing sub-blocks.

 Sounds familiar? `gtpl` to the rescue.
-- It lets you define a template with a things to do, such as settings expressed in lists (arrras), or maps (dicts)
+- It lets you define a template with a things to do, such as settings expressed in lists (arrrays), or maps (dicts).
-- It expands such templates into a target configuration file
+- It expands such templates into a target configuration file.
-- You can collect some "globals" settings and apply them to different cases. `gtpl` will happily run:
+- You can collect some "global" settings and apply them to different cases. `gtpl` will happily run:

     ```shell
     # assume common.tpl holds settings for both cases